SAP-samples/cloud-cap-samples/README.md

 ```

+## Code Tours

+Take one of the [guideded tours](.tours) in VS Code through our CAP samples and learn which CAP features are showcased by the different parts of the repository.
+Just install the [CodeTour extension](https://marketplace.visualstudio.com/items?itemName=vsls-contrib.codetour) for VS Code.
+We'll add more code tours in the future.
+Stay tuned!

 ## Get Support

 Check out the documentation at [https://cap.cloud.sap](https://cap.cloud.sap). <br>
-In case you have a question, find a bug, or otherwise need support, please use our [community](https://answers.sap.com/tags/9f13aee1-834c-4105-8e43-ee442775e5ce).
+In case you've a question, find a bug, or otherwise need support, use our [community](https://answers.sap.com/tags/9f13aee1-834c-4105-8e43-ee442775e5ce) to get more visibility.

 ## License